-In the beer garden at the lake there are fine wines, freshly tapped beer and delicious homemade burgers, wraps, paninis, fries and much more in vegan and vegetarian versions on every concert evening.
+In the beer garden at the lake there are fine wines from Pinard de Picard, freshly tapped beer and delicious homemade burgers, wraps, paninis, fries and much more in vegan and vegetarian versions on every concert evening.

 Admission to the outdoor area on campus is from 6 p.m. so that you can have something to eat and drink in peace beforehand.
 Admission to the hall is only after the sound check.